HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 I'm not going to get into a debate about module styles and script loaders.
 But I can tell you this: I haven't seen any cleaner, simpler mechanism for splitting your code into nice isolated chunks than CommonJS modules.

+Let's pause for just a second to discuss what modules do for us.
+Javascript has globals.
+What I mean is that if you don't put a `var` in front of any variable declaration, you've just created a global variable that's accessible from *any* other code in your app.
+While this *can* be used for good, but also gives you a lot of rope to hang yourself with.
+Without a way of managing this, as your app grows, knowing what global variables you have at what time will become nearly impossible and will likely be a big source of bugs.
+We also want to build our app in tiny pieces of independent code (a.k.a modules).
+So, how do we make sure each module has access to what it needs?
+By not referencing globals and by having each module explicitly `require` other code that it needs.
+That's why we need a module system.
+Very few things will have a greater positive impact on your code structure than switching to a good module system.

 CommonJS is the same style/concept that is used in node.js.
 By following this style you get the additional benefit of being able to reuse modules written for the client on the server and vice versa (though, the overlap is usually not that big).

 If you're unfamiliar with the CommonJS modules style, your files end up looking something like this: